ripienaar/free-for-dev/README.md

   * [Invision App](https://www.invisionapp.com) - UI design and prototyping tool.
 Desktop and webapp available.
 Free to use with 1 active prototype.
   * [landen.co](https://www.landen.co) — Generate, edit and publish beautiful websites and landing pages for your startup.
 All without code.
 Free tier allows you to have one website, fully customizable and published on the web.
   * [lensdump.com](https://lensdump.com/) - Free cloud image hosting.
+  * [logoai](https://www.logoai.com/) - Let AI-powered logo maker generate your new logo, create matching stationery, and design a brand you love!
   * [Lorem Picsum](https://picsum.photos/) - A Free tool, easy to use stylish placeholders.
 Just add your desired image size (width & height) after our URL, and you'll get a random image.
   * [LottieFiles](https://lottiefiles.com/) - The world’s largest online platform for the world’s smallest animation format for designers, developers, and more.
 Access Lottie animation tools and plugins for Android, iOS, and Web.
   * [MagicPattern](https://www.magicpattern.design/tools) — A collection of CSS & SVG background generators & tools for gradients, patterns, and blobs.